sayar/RedisMVA/module5_redis_python_node/README.md

 - Install the Redis Driver for Node.js
 - Install the Redis Driver for Python
-- Manipulate Redis Datastructures in Python
+- Manipulate Redis Data Structures in Python
 - Cache a Query's results into Redis in Node
-- Count the Number of Unique IPs that Visited your Stie in Node
+- Count the Number of Unique IPs that Visited your site in Node

 ## Introduction

-As we've learned in Module [2]() and [3]() redis is a feature-packed cache with pub/sub capabilities along with advanced datastructures that can keep application information.
+As we've learned in Module [2]() and [3]() Redis is a feature-packed cache with pub/sub capabilities along with advanced data structures that can keep application information.

-In this module, we'll use Redis via Node.js and Python Drivers in a variety of examples which show off how we can use some redis features.
+In this module, we'll use Redis via Node.js and Python Drivers in a variety of examples which show off how we can use some Redis features.

 ## Getting Started

-Before you get started with this session you'll need to install a few things:
+Before you get started with this session, you'll need to install a few things:

 - [MongoDB](https://www.mongodb.org/downloads)
 - [Node.js](https://nodejs.org/download/)